-In October 2021 Google upgraded its existing Google Maps product by launching a new climate-friendly Google Maps feature for iOs and Android in the US.
-The feature encourages more environmental road use by showing users not only the fastest route, but also the most fuel-efficient route to their destination.
-This latest update is part of the Alphabet company’s ambition to save 1million tonnes of CO2 every year, through creating sustainable products and updating existing products to become more sustainable.
+In October 2021, Google upgraded its existing Google Maps product by launching a new climate-friendly Google Maps feature for iOs and Android in the US.
+The feature encourages environmental road use by showing users not only the fastest route but also the most fuel-efficient route to their destination.
+This latest update is part of the Alphabet company’s ambition to save 1 million tonnes of CO2 every year by creating sustainable products and updating existing products to become more sustainable.

 The search engine is now enabling visitors to find flights with lower carbon emissions.
-Google are adding features to core products that will help 1billion people reduce their environmental footprint.
+Google is adding features to core products that will help 1 billion people reduce their environmental footprint.
 Google Street View is mapping air quality to help city planners limit pollution, Google Earth is telling the stories of indigenous communities to raise diversity awareness and connect users across the world, and Alphabet products are monitoring rainforest protection, global power use and Earth data science.

-Google have updated all cloud products to become carbon neutral, and are continually releasing new products and features to help its users and communities reduce their own environmental impact.
+Google has updated all cloud products to become carbon neutral and is continually releasing new products and features to help its users and communities reduce their own environmental impact.

 Best Buy – Diverse Board Who Prioritised Employees During a Crisis